eliminmax/tech-journal/docs/topics/Linux/Nginx.md

 ### Debian family

-`# apt install nginx`
+`apt install nginx` (as root/with `sudo`)

 ### RHEL 8 family

-`# dnf install nginx`
+`dnf install nginx` (as root/with `sudo`)

 ## Configure nginx to use HTTPS

-Once nginx is installed, and [you have a signed certificate](/topics/Networking/Security/TLS-Certificate-Signing), navigate to /etc/nginx/sites-available, then edit the configuration files to use TLS/SSL - the following example redirects all HTTP requests to HTTPS:
+Once nginx is installed, and [you have a signed certificate](../Networking/Security/TLS-Certificate-Signing.md), navigate to /etc/nginx/sites-available, then edit the configuration files to use TLS/SSL - the following example redirects all HTTP requests to HTTPS:

 ```nginx
 server {